-D. Additional Dress Code Requirement for the Skills Practice Laboratory
+E. Dress Code Requirement for the Skills Practice Laboratory

-- 1. Skills Laboratory: scrubs are acceptable attire for skills laboratory days. - 2.
-Simulation Laboratory: scrub, surgical scrub hat and mask, and stethoscope are acceptable attire for simulation lab practice. - 3.
-If for religious, medical or cultural reasons, there is a need to deviate from this policy, the student must make a request to the Program Director in writing, be willing to provide required documentation.
+- 1. Skills Laboratory: clean scrubs are required attire for skills laboratory days. - 2.
+Simulation Laboratory: scrubs, surgical scrub hat and mask, eye protection, and stethoscope are required attire for simulation lab practice. - 3.
+If for religious, medical, or cultural reasons, there is a need to deviate from this policy, the student must make a request to the Program Director in writing and be willing to provide required documentation.